7 Ways to Eat More Vegetables

 5. Make wraps with lettuce.

-Cut down on calories and carbs by using with lettuce to make a wrap.
-Butter lettuce leaves, cabbage leaves, lacinato kale and swiss chard all make good stand-ins.
+Cut down on calories and carbs by using lettuce to make a wrap.
+Butter lettuce leaves, cabbage leaves, lacinato kale and chard all make good stand-ins.
 It's a fun spin on lunch or dinner and an easy way to add more vegetables to your day.
 Wrap up your favorite sandwich fillings or get inspired by our healthy lettuce wrap recipes.

 6. Use spaghetti squash for lasagna.